Understanding Google My Business & Local Search

 Sebastien Provencherr: My two-cents: Except for a couple of merchants, sales results seem extremely low.
 I read somewhere that Google is taking a very small share of the total revenue, can’t find the source but I tweeted it a few weeks ago.
 Maybe 25%?
 Maybe less?

 David Mihm: Initial reaction: why is Google even bothering to get into this space?
-Did someone say “Oh, daily deals are hot in SV right now & if we don’t get in our share price will suffer?”
+Did someone say “Oh, daily deals are hot in SV right now & if we don’t get in our share price will suffer?
+Will it correlate to the Amazon share price fluctuations?”

 It looks like their average cut is $1410.
 That seems shockingly low.
 Think of how much touch-and-feel they need to exhort the business owner to run a deal, coordinate the ad copy, etc. For a one-time shot.